-The interdisciplinary minor in Global Studies encourages students to become aware of how contemporary political, economic, social, and environmental problems affect vast regions and diverse communities.
+The minor in Global Studies encourages students to become aware of how contemporary political, economic, social, and environmental problems affect vast regions and diverse communities.
 The curriculum links global awareness to local concerns, emphasizes the responsibilities of democratic citizenship, and engages the challenges of human rights and justice, values and ethics, resource flows, cultural resistances, and environmental crises.
 The requirements of 24 credits complement general education at the introductory level, promote sharp thematic study in the upper-level core, and encourage practical experiences outside the classroom.

 Key questions are: What is globalization?
 What accounts for the phenomena of globalization?
 When did the world’s polity, economy, environment, culture, and society become global?
 What analytical tools exist to help students understand globalization’s influence on politics, cultures, values and ecosystems?